bihealth/kiosc-server/docs/source/introduction_cookbook.rst

 .. image:: figures/apps/containers/overview_create.png
   :alt: Project overview

+At this point you can simply fill out the form with the container details.
+You'll need to know the repository where the container should be downloaded from (typically `Docker Hub <hub.docker.com>`__, `GitHub Container Registry <ghcr.io>`__, or a similar platform).
+You will also need to know the port on which the app inside the container listens to; this should be specified in the container's documentation.
+If you want, you can pass environment variables to the app or customize the command to run.
+The following subsections will describe in detail how to set up a container using specific examples.

 After the creation of the container you will be redirected the details of the container.
 The state will be set to